-Mr. EDWARDS, of Bath, seconded the motion, which was carried
+Mr. EDWARDS, of Bath, seconded the motion, which was carried unanimously.

-Mr. EDWARDS, or Bath, seconded the motion, which was carried unanimously.
-The CHARLMAN returned thanks, and assured the proprietors that the directors would over endeavour to do their utinost to promote the inte-rests of the company.
+The Charman returned thanks, and assured the proprietors that the directors would ever endeavour to do their utmost to promote the interests of the company.

-The Rev. E. JOHNBON had a proposition to make which he was sure The Rev. E. JOHNSON had a proposition to make which he was sure would meet with the approbation of overy gentleman present-it being a vote of thanks to their friend, Mr. Thomas Baylis, the manager of the in-stitution, to whose zeal and ability they were most deeply indebted.
-We had had various opportunities of witnessing the exertions of Mr. Baylis, and he could truly say that the prosperity of the "Trafalgar" was wholly due to the exercisions of that gentleman.
-It was true that the directors were anxious to do all in their power to promote the interests of the com-pany, but Mr. Baylis stood in the position to them as the mainspring to a watch without which it could not go on.
-He had the pleasure of being pany, but Mr. Baylis stood in the position to them as the manapring to a watch, without which it could not go on.
+The Roy, E. Jounson had a proposition to make which he was sure would meet with the approbation of every gentleman present-it being a vote of thanks to their friend, Mr. Thomas Baylis, the manager of the institution, to whose zeal and ability they were most deeply indebted.
+We had had various opportunities of witnessing the exertions of Mr. Baylis, and he could truly say that the prosperity of the "Trafalgar" was wholly due to the exertions of that gentleman.
+It was true that the directors were anxious to do all in their power to promote the interests of the company, but Mr. Baylis atood in the position to them as the mainspring to a watch, without which it could not go on.
 He had the pleasure of being constantly in communication with Mr. Baylis, and a more energetic or more talented man could not exist.
 (Cheers.)

-Mr. Burow would do violence to his feelings if he allowed the resolution to pass without seconding it, and bearing his testimony to the energy and talents of Mr. T. Baylis.
+Mr. Bauck would do violence to his feelings if he allowed the resolution to pass without seconding it, and bearing his testimony to the energy and talents of Mr. T. Baylis.